kulthoom12/word-quest/README.md

 Together, these fonts help create the right mood—one that feels like you're stepping into a detective story, but still keeps everything clear and readable while playing.

 ## User Stories

+Screenshots linked to user stories can be found in the [TESTING.md](TESTING.md).

 ### New User Stories